masterfri/liveform/README.md

 Liveform
 --------

-Is a jQuery plugin thah makes your forms live!
+Is a jQuery plugin that makes your forms live!

 See included examples for more info.